golsun/SpaceFusion/README.md

 * To train a SpaceFusion model: `python src/main.py mtask train --data_name=toy`
 * To visualize the learned latent space: `python src/vis.py --data_name=toy`
 * To interact with the trained model: `python src/main.py mtask interact_rand --data_name=toy`
+* To generate hypotheses for testing with the trained model: `python src/main.py mtask test --data_name=toy`
+* To evaluate the generated hypotheses `python src/eval.py --path_hyp=? --path_ref=? --wt_len=?`, which outputs the precision, recall, and F1 as defined in the paper.
+You may want to first run this command with `-len_only` to find a proper `wt_len` that minimize the difference between the average length (number of tokens) of hypothesis and reference.

 ## Discription
 * `main.py` is the main file